What Is Reactivity? Psychology Explains This Phenomenon

 The Watching-Eye Effect

 The watching-eye effect is a type of reactivity in which people behave differently when they're being watched.
 What's fascinating is that people may change their behavior even when they merely see images of eyes, such as a picture of an eye posted on a wall.
 This effect can be useful for crime reduction because it gives people the sense that they're being watched even if no one is present.
-They know that those aren't real eyes, but they respond to them as if they were.
+They know that they’re not real eyes, but they respond to them as if they were.

 Why Does Reactivity Matter?